What is Meant by Vestibular Disease in Dogs and Cats?

 Why should I bring my dog or cat with suspected Vestibular Disease to Southeast Veterinary Neurology?

 Southeast Veterinary Neurology is South Florida’s most experienced and trusted name in veterinary neurology when it comes to vestibular disease in dogs and cats.
 We are the only team of board-certified neurologists in South Florida.

-We were the first neurologists in South Florida to use a high-field MRI.
-Our state-of-the-art hospitals are equipped with the latest technology, most advanced techniques and a compassionate team of humble experts.
+Additionally, we were the first neurologists in South Florida to use a high-field MRI.
+Our state-of-the-art hospitals are equipped with the latest technology, most advanced techniques, and a compassionate team of humble experts.
 Our neurologists have helped over 20,000 patients recover the ability to walk.